Quick Answer

 If any one area fails, pause expansion, document root cause, rerun the corrected lane, and decide from verified outcomes.

 Some failures start before the first transfer.
-Teams treat crowd access as launch readiness, then discover that the operating model does not hold under real conditions.
+Teams treat crowd access as launch readiness and then find the operating model does not hold under real conditions.

 Visible worker activity tells you demand may exist.
 It does not prove your operating lane is stable.
 Crowdsourcing markets are shaped by human factors, so visible activity is a weak proxy for stable speed and quality.